patrick-llgc/Learning-Deep-Learning/paper_notes/point_pillars.md

 - Lidars are usually mounted on top of a car and the mass center of z is ~0.6 m.
 - TensorRT gives about 50% speedup from PyTorch.
 - KITTI lidar image is 40m x 80m.
+- Adding the off-center offset xp and yp would actually boost AP.
+So yes, **representation matters**.

 #### Notes